-The transformation zone (TZ) is the area on the ectocervix where metaplasia takes place.
+The transformation zone (TZ) is the area on the cervix where metaplastic changes take place.
 The TZ can be identified by the presence of the metaplastic epithelium, nabothian cysts, crypt openings, and islands of columnar epithelium.
-In fully mature squamous epithelium, none of the features of metaplasia may be visible.
+In the fully mature squamous epithelium, none of the features of metaplasia may be visible.
+In the presence of a CIN lesion, extent of TZ is determined by the extent of the lesion.
+The TZ may be completely or partially inside the endocervical canal, if the SCJ moves inside the canal.
+This is frequently seen in postmenopausal women.

 How to identify the extent of the TZ: